 Price Match Guarantee

 We have a variety of plywood types to choose from which we can cut to any size or shape on our CNC router, providing a high level of precision and exact duplication.
 Whatever shape you have in mind, if you can draw it, we can cut it.
 Just send us your drawings in either CAD format or a sketch and we can produce it.
 In addition to cutting any shape or curve, our CNC router can also be used for rebating, pocketing and hole cutting on plywood sheets, along with virtually any other sheet material.
-We also provide laser cutting and CNC engraving services, as well as the ability to cut miters, so you can be as creative as you want to be.
+We also provide laser cutting and CNC engraving services so you can be as creative as you want to be.

 For a great surface material for printing, you may want to consider birch plywood as it has a smooth texture.
 Using state-of-the-art UV printers, we can print full sheets of plywood in one go, providing a consistent finish at a much faster rate than painting.
 We currently only list 8x4 sheets (2440x1220mm) but we’re able to purchase and cut sheets of up to 2000x3000mm, so get in touch with our team today to discuss your project.
 We offer optional next day delivery if you’re working to a tight deadline and for larger orders, we have our own transport service which operates throughout most of the UK.
 Have a bigger project taking place?
 Contact us to discuss bulk discounts and regular supply orders.